 Because no new C-level APIs are involved, CEROD can also be used in applications written in languages other than C or C++.
 Simple add the appropriate prefix to the database filename, and the CEROD extension will recognize that the database is a CEROD database and open it correctly.

-After you purchase a license to use CEROD, you will be issued a userid and password to the on-line software configuration management system for CEROD.
+After you purchase a license to use CEROD, we will be issued a userid and password to the on-line software configuration management system for CEROD.
 You can then log in and download the latest CEROD source code and documentation whenever you like.
 Your license is perpetual, so your login never expires.
-You can log in as often as you like to obtain the latest updates.
+You can login as often as you like to obtain the latest updates.

 The CEROD is licensed software.
 Here is a copy of a sample license agreement.
 Your license is perpetual.
 You can ship as many compiled, binary copies of SQLite with your commercial product as long as each copy is attached to your product in such a way that it cannot be separated from your product.
 Normally this means that you should statically link CEROD with your product, thought exceptions to this rule can be made as circumstances require.
 There are no per-copy royalties are fees and there are no license renewals.

 Your CEROD license is valid for multiple products as long as all products are developed and maintained by a single team.
 For the purposes of this paragraph a "team" is a group of people who work together and all know each others names.
 For smaller organizations, an entire company is usually considered a single team.
 However, for larger firms, we may ask that different project teams each acquire their own separate license.